 Finding the Ideal Cholesterol Ratio

-What Is Cholesterol Ratio?
+What Is Total Cholesterol?

 To find your cholesterol ratio, you divide your total cholesterol number by your HDL, or good, cholesterol number.
 For example, if your total cholesterol number is 200 and your good cholesterol is 50, your total cholesterol ratio is 4:1.